 The purpose of this course is to introduce students to an overview of the role of entrepreneurship for economical, social and ecological sustainable development, including poverty alleviation.
 Focus is on developing regions of Africa, Asia and Latin America.

-Entrepreneurship can mobilize people and resources and innovative practices are fundamental to the ways we organize societies.
+Entrepreneurship can mobilize people, resources and innovative practices and are fundamental to the ways we organize societies.
 In this course entrepreneurship is put in the context of developing countries.
-Both economical aspects of business based entrepreneurship, social aspects of civil society based entrepreneurship, and aspects of combining economical/social aims in a sustainable development is elaborated on in this course.
+Both economical aspects of business based entrepreneurship, social aspects of civil society based entrepreneurship, and aspects of combining economical/social aims in a sustainable development are elaborated on in this course.